 "It made me laugh and cry, and I've got to warn you, there are some scenes that really tug on the heartstrings. ...
 Overall a wonderful YA read which I highly recommend."
 Jeff Erno, GoodReads review (Five Stars)

 "Incredibly powerful.
 If you're seeking a highly original young adult read that will have you laughing and crying in equal measure, I can certainly recommend this book."
 Jamie Deacon, Rainbow Book Reviews

 "What an amazing story!
 Damn you, Huston Piner, you made me cry."
 Sue, Goodreads review (Five Stars)

 Piner’s novel is sad and lovely, lonely and honest.
 Nick’s the sort of character who will stick with you — he’s raw and real and beautiful, and his story is going on my Favorites shelf.
 Melissa Ruiz, Every Free Chance Books.

-Nick's freshman year is a remarkable journey of ridiculous misadventures, unexpected psychedelic explorations, and tragic turns of fate.
-Is a world still reeling from the sexual revolution and the illicit pleasures of marijuana and underage drinking ready to accept two boys in love?
-Can Nick and Bobby's relationship survive a world where acid rock rules, status is everything, and being gay is the last taboo?
-Huston Piner's My Life as a Mythis an often humorous but ultimately heartbreaking story of a boy's struggle with sexual identity and first love in a violent and hostile world.
-Truly, gay young adult fiction at its best!
+Nick's story is both humorous and haunting–a journey of ridiculous misadventures, unexpected psychedelic explorations, and tragic turns of fate.
+Can a world still reeling from the sexual revolution and the illicit pleasures of marijuana and underage drinking accept two boys in love?
+Can Nick and Bobby's relationship survive a hostile time when acid rock rules, status is everything, and being gay is the last taboo?